THEATRICAL THROWBACK THURSDAY: Elaine Stritch Gets Juicy

 Check out the classic clip of Elaine Stritch on THE DOODLES WEAVER SHOW below.

-So, what is it about Elaine Stritch's idiosyncratic performance style and flair that continues to ingratiate her with audiences more that 60 years after this early appearance?
-Even in death she will forever remain for theatre fans as a brassy Broadway broad like few others.
+So, what is it about Elaine Stritch's idiosyncratic performance style and flair that ingratiates her with audiences more that 60 years after this early appearance?
+Furthermore, wouldn't it be fun to have her revisit the land of TV advertisements with a new promotional campaign for a product sometime in the near future?
+Orange juice manufacturers of America, are you listening?!
 We can all drink to that!